 A scissors truss is a traditional truss style with many variations, this design can be used in small or large spans.
 Scissors trusses are not recommended for shallow roof pitches ( below 8/12 pitch ).
 We like to add the queen posts on either side of the central king posts.
-These trusses have a more complicated geometry with many angled intersections and a higher center for added space.
+These timber frame trusses have a more complicated geometry with many angled intersections and a higher center for added space.

-A hammer beam timber frame truss is based on the more elaborate hammer beam timber frame bent design.
+A hammer beam truss is based on the more elaborate hammer beam timber frame bent design.
 The combination of heavy timber and metal tie rods and turnbuckle is not only appealing but is often required to handle the spreading forces this configuration will develop.
 In case you were wondering, a hammer beam is a short beam projecting laterally from the inside of a wall, and serving as a tie beam.

-A timber frame truss roof with ridge beams and common rafters can provide a larger space between each truss.
+A truss roof with ridge beams and common rafters can provide a larger space between each truss.
 We like common rafters between each truss thereby giving a rhythm to the roof structure.
 The common rafters are often smaller than the truss timbers to differentiate between the primary and secondary timber frame elements.

-A timber frame truss roof with ridge beam, purlins, and common rafters is a stunning combination that creates visual interest and structural complexity.
+A truss roof with ridge beam, purlins, and common rafters is a stunning combination that creates visual interest and structural complexity.
 There is a hierarchy of timber framing at work here, with trusses supporting the ridge and purlin beams.
 Above these components is a rack of common rafters.
-Typically the trusses are made from the biggest timbers, followed by intermediate sized ridge and purlins followed by the common rafters as the smallest timbers.
+Typically wooden trusses are made from the biggest timbers, followed by intermediate sized ridge and purlins followed by the common rafters as the smallest timbers.
 One of our favorite combinations!